Entirely Unembarrassed to be Fascinated by the Boring

 We Have Walleye

-Filed in fun times on the subway by plumpdumpling at 3:29 pm on Wednesday, February 6, 2008
+Filed under fun times on the subway

 Kamran calls this